-He spent a year in film school.
+He spent a year in film school, working towards his dream career.
 But he couldn’t afford it.

 So he dropped out.